-During Q1 2019, the Company signed a 20-year Gas Sales Agreement ("GSA2") with the KRG to provide much needed gas supplies to support domestic electricity generation and in January 2020, Exterran, a leading oil and gas services provider (who was acquired by Enerflex in October 2022), was appointed to carry out the Engineering, Procurement and Construction ("EPC") of a 250 MMSCFD gas processing train and provide operations related technical assistance services for 5 years post hand over of the plant ("the KM250 project").
-The EPC contract terms reflect Exterran's contractor financing whereby the plant will be predominantly funded by Exterran with repayment of principal with interest over five years following completion of the plant.
+During Q1 2019, the Company signed a 20-year Gas Sales Agreement ("GSA2") with the KRG to provide much needed gas supplies to support domestic electricity generation and in January 2020, Exterran, a leading oil and gas services provider (who was acquired by Enerflex in October 2022), was appointed by the Company to carry out the Engineering, Procurement and Construction ("EPC") of a 250 MMSCFD gas processing train and provide operations related technical assistance services for 5 years post hand over of the plant ("the KM250 project").
+The EPC contract terms reflect Enerflex's contractor financing whereby the plant will be predominantly funded by Enerflex with repayment of principal with interest over five years following completion of the plant.

 Declarations of force majeure were made under the EPC contract and GSA2: (i) in 2020 due to the impact of COVID-19 on the project; and (ii) in late June/early July 2022 when small projectiles landed not far from the EPC site construction activities.
 Other than two minor injuries there was no harm to personnel from those security incidents, and production operations, drilling and non-EPC construction activities continued throughout as normal.
 However, works on the KM250 project were suspended for 6 months whilst the Company, together with the KRG, and with support of other stakeholders actively took steps to enhance and harden the security measures at Khor Mor.
-Enerflex, together with its subcontractors, remobilised to site in mid-December 2022 for a 'soft-start' resumption of site activities, and as confidence on the ground slowly returned, the workforce gradually increased and construction activities resumed.
+Enerflex, together with its subcontractors, remobilised to site in mid-December 2022 for a 'soft-start' resumption of site activities resumed.
 Enerflex formally lifted its force majeure under the EPC contract on 31 March 2023 and the Company formally lifted its force majeure under GSA2 on 13 April 2023.
 Three further security incidents occurred at the Khor Mor site in 2023 and early 2024, which did not result in any harm to personnel, nor were any declarations of force majeure made, and only a minimal impact on production operations.